solita/solita.github.com/_posts/2014-08-04-infographs-with-d3js.md

 ![Big data oh the probs](img/infographs-with-d3js/big-data-oh-the-problems.jpg)

-Now when looking at a graph we employ our visual faculties, which incorporate sophisticated heuristics to extract information from the world.
+Now when looking at a graph we employ our visual faculties with their sophisticated heuristics to extract information from the world.
 Visual understanding may operate on a horizontal level, too.
 A visual impression within the visual memory will help memory to hold.

 ![bars info](img/infographs-with-d3js/bars-info.png)